-This course is designed to present material to the pharmacy technician as an introduction to the field of pharmacy.
-The course will introduce the student to all aspects of the pharmacy from the relationship between the pharmacist and the pharmacy technician to the details necessary to be a successful pharmacy technician.
+This course introduces students to the field and practice of pharmacy.
+The course will emphasize the relationship between the pharmacist and the pharmacy technician and the skills necessary to practice pharmacy.
 GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE PHARMACY TECHNICIAN PROGRAM, TO PROGRESS TO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE, AND TO PARTICIPATE IN PHR 131 CLINICAL ROTATIONS.